Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 Open WekiInputHelper and go to file/open project and select WekiBrain server. click Open.

-Repeat in Wekinator, but find the wekibrain AI file
+Repeat in Wekinator, but find the wekibrain AI file.

+grab an arduino uno either ELEGOO OR ARDUINO/GENUINO brand

 look through your computer for an app called "serial with processing_adaptive inputs"

-grab an arduino nano either ELEGOO OR ARDUINO/GENUINO brand

-update: Nanos are QUITE picky about computers.
-So find and install drivers before use...

 run and select the serial port your board is on.
 If you are on mac, this will appear as dev/tty/acmo/usb modem (insert number here) On windows, it appears as a COM port.